• Kracker Archive

 Air/Gnr: Fl/Sgt.
 Leonard Francis King 928303 RAFVR PoW No: 326 Camp: Stalag 357 Kopernikus

 Page sponsored by the daughter of Sgt.
-Charles Frank Trott in memory of the pilot who lost his life that day in to all the other crew members.
+Charles Frank Trott in memory of the pilot who lost his life that day and to all the other crew members.

 REASON FOR LOSS: